nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ### Does C.H.I.P.
 Pro replace C.H.I.P.?

 C.H.I.P. is still a huge part of what we do.
 We made C.H.I.P.
-Pro and Gadget so the enterprising members of the CHIPster community would have a great option for scalable hardware, software and infrastructure for their products.
+Pro so the enterprising members of the CHIPster community would have a great option for scalable hardware, software and infrastructure for their products.

 ### Where can I buy C.H.I.P.
 Pro?

 Currently, we’re offering the C.H.I.P.
-Pro Dev kit for $49 in our [web store](https://nextthing.co/pages/store).
+Pro Dev kit and CHIP Pro loose in our [web store](https://nextthing.co/pages/store).

 ###  How many may I order?